c-img

 One of the most critical factors the SSA uses when determining Social Security Disability benefits is their Average Indexed Monthly Earnings (AIME).
 AIME is the amount of time an individual has worked and their average income during that time period.
 A mathematical formula is used in conjunction with the AIME to determine the Primary Insurance Amount (PIA).
 The PIA is then used to calculate the SSDI amount.

 However, individuals must have enough qualifying work credits and have worked long enough to be considered “insured” under the SSA’s guidelines.
-Typically, this is 5 out of the last 10 years for individuals 31 and older.
+Typically, this is five out of the last ten years for individuals 31 and older.

 Some other qualifications for eligibility include: